apache/cordova-coho/docs/plugins-release-process.md

 #### `npm audit` check

+Ensure that the latest version of npm is installed (using a command such as `npm i npm@latest`), `package-lock.json` is present (do `npm i --package-lock-only` if needed), and then check:

+    (cd cordova-plugin-splashscreen && npm audit)

 TODO How to run `npm audit` for many repo folders?
 TODO Get rid of package-lock.json afterwards

 #### License Check